Group actions on spheres with rank one isotropy: Construction of the local models: adding homology

 In this notation, the chain complex $\DD$ must have homology isomorphic to $J_{i}$ in dimension $n_i$ for all $i\leq k+1$, and in dimension zero the homology of $\DD$ should be isomorphic to $\un{R}$ restricted to $\cF_{k+1}$.
-It is in general a difficult problem to find chain projective complexes whose homology is given by a block of $R$-modules with prescribed restriction maps.
-But in our situation we will be able to do this using some special properties of the poset of subgroups in $\cF_i$ coming from condition (iii) (see Corollary \ref{cor:max}).
+It is in general a difficult problem to find projective chain complexes whose homology is given by a block of $R$-modules with prescribed restriction maps.
+But in our situation we will be able to do this using some special properties of the poset of subgroups in $\cF_i$ coming from the closure property of $\un{n}$.
+Observe that we have the following property by Corollary \ref{cor:max}:

 \begin{lemma} For $1\leq i \leq s$, each poset $\cF_i$ is a disjoint union of components where each component has a unique maximal subgroup up to conjugacy. \end{lemma}